ctolkien/Slugify/README.md

 SlugHelper helper = new SlugHelper(config);
 ```

-In fact, last values are so common they're the default ones!
+In fact, the above values are so common they're the default ones!
 So last code could be rewritten as:

 ```csharp
 SlugHelper.Config config = new SlugHelper.Config();